LiorZ/hdac8_thesis/thesis.rst

 	:label:`smc1amut` Known acetylation sites and observed mutations in SMC1A, see summary on the table below

-	**A** - SMC1A sequence annotated with known acetylation sites and mutations, as well as peptides trimmed from the protein that predicted to bind when tested as potential acetylated peptides. (peptides > 6 residues indicate overlapping) **B** - Reproduced from [24]_ , A schema of SMC1A structure annotated with mutations that were discovered in different patients
+	**A** - SMC1A sequence annotated with known acetylation sites and mutations, as well as peptides trimmed from the protein that we predicted to bind when tested as potential acetylated peptides (peptides > 6 residues indicate overlapping regions). **B** Scheme of SMC1A structure annotated with mutations that were discovered in different patients (Reproduced from [24]_).

 ..
 (DONE) ORA: create venn diagram instead of table: circle for FPD, act, and mut
 ..
 LIOR: I added a venn diagram in addition to the tables ...
+..
+ORA: I don't think you need the table, you can add one row with this info.
+In the venn diagram, you can use the circle color (the same as in the figure above, not different colors- this is again confusing) to say which set you show, with a description in the legend.
+Then, you can put the actual mutations in the circles.
+In it's current form the Venn Diagram does not contain enough info - it could contain much more).

 .. table:: Lysine acetylation positions in SMC1A